BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 ## What is a Lightning service provider?

 Internet service providers (ISPs) help users connect to the internet.
-Similarly, Lightning service providers (LSPs) help users connect to the lightning network while maintaining [self-custody]({{ '/guide/getting-started/principles/#self-custody' | relative_url }}).
+Similarly, Lightning service providers (LSPs) help users connect to the Lightning Network while maintaining [self-custody]({{ '/guide/getting-started/principles/#self-custody' | relative_url }}).

 They do this by being well connected in the network, opening channels, and offering inbound liquidity to users.
 They often charge a fee for their services.